 - Rest, sometimes it essential to rest and avoid those activities that are causing you pain.

 If you are experiencing any of the symptoms described above the best advice is to seek medical advice from a qualified regulated medical practitioner and get early intervention.

-In my experience, being a Registered Physiotherapist of 28 years, Tennis and Golfers Elbow are two of the hardest conditions to get rid of if left untreated for an extended period of time.
+In my experience, being a Registered Physiotherapist, Tennis and Golfers Elbow are two of the hardest conditions to get rid of if left untreated for an extended period of time.
 Simply taking anti inflammatory drugs does not equal treatment; the tissue itself must be treated!